Generic Name: paclitaxel protein-bound (PAK li TAX el PRO teen-bound)

 260 mg/m2 IV over 30 minutes every 3 weeks

 Use: For metastatic breast cancer, after failure of combination chemotherapy for metastatic disease or relapse within 6 months of adjuvant chemotherapy; prior therapy should have included an anthracycline unless clinically contraindicated

 Usual Adult Dose for Non-Small Cell Lung Cancer:

-100 mg/m2 administered as an intravenous infusion over 30 minutes on Days 1, 8, and 15 of each 21-day cycle.
-The recommended dose of carboplatin is target AUC of 6 mg*min/mL on Day 1 only of each 21-day cycle, beginning immediately after the completion of paclitaxel protein-bound administration.
+100 mg/m2 IV over 30 minutes on Days 1, 8, and 15 of each 21-day cycle; administer carboplatin on Day 1 of each 21-day cycle immediately after paclitaxel protein-bound

 Usual Adult Dose for Pancreatic Cancer:

-Approved indication: Metastatic adenocarcinoma of the pancreas as first-line treatment, in combination with gemcitabine.
+Use: For metastatic adenocarcinoma of the pancreas as first-line treatment, in combination with gemcitabine

 What other drugs will affect paclitaxel protein-bound?

 Other drugs may interact with paclitaxel protein-bound, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.

 More about paclitaxel protein-bound